bachelor-2014/report/v2/logging.md

 ##Structuring the logged data
 <!-- How it is saved, time stamp, csv, video file, images etc. -->
 An important part of presenting data to the user is how it is stored and structured.
-It is important to make the data as easy to analysis as possible, so it needs to be structured in a such as way that filtering the data to the users needs are possible.
+It is important to make the data as easy to analyse as possible, so it needs to be structured in a such as way that filtering the data to the users needs are possible.
 We save four main pieces of meta data useful for filtering: